A practical guide to your Zendesk chatbot setup in 2026

 Expert Verified

 Let's be honest, customer expectations are higher than ever.
 People want answers now, and waiting around for a support agent feels like something from another decade.
-This is where chatbots enter the picture, and for a lot of companies, the built-in Zendesk chatbot is the first port of call for automating support and giving the team a little relief.
+This is where chatbots enter the picture, and for a lot of companies, the built-in Zendesk chatbot is the industry-leading port of call for automating support and giving the team a little relief.

 What is a Zendesk chatbot?